B-rrrrrr/obsidian_notes/2 Source Material/Ulysses.md

 Page 204:
 "Every life is many days, day after day.
 We walk through ourselves, meeting robbers, ghosts, giants, old men, young men, wives, widows, brothers-in-love, but always meeting ourselves."

+# Wandering Rocks

 Page 233:
 "She is drowning.
 Agenbite.
 Save her.
 Agenbite.
 All against us.
 She will drown me with her, eyes and hair.
 Lank coils of seaweed hair around me, my heart, my soul.
 Salt green death.
 We.
 Agenbite of inwit.
 Inwit's agenbite.
 Misery!
 Misery!"

+# Sirens

+# Cyclops
+"Since monocularity allows no depth perception (it takes two eyes sufficiently widely spaced and forward-looking for that), it sits fittingly with bigorty, self-centredness, and rage."

 Page 310:
 "A dishonoured wife, that's what the cause of all our misfortunes."